Confidence to express in class and in front of the entire school.

 In our performance hall: Creatively tailored grade-level performances throughout the year combine Music, Theater, Movement, Art and themes from current curriculum.
-The entire school community looks forward to performances at Grandparents Day and All-School Assemblies, and to the Fifth Grade Shakespeare play.
+The entire school community, including grandparents and special friends, looks forward to our grade-level performances throughout the year.

 In the classroom: At every grade level students practice public speaking, deliver oral presentations, and develop creative and interactive ways of showcasing what they’ve learned.
 It’s project-based learning at its best.